 Revenue management is very important in any industry or at any hotel level and must be used to capture revenue opportunities on a daily basis.
 When it comes to revenue management in luxury hotels, the approach is slightly different.

-There is an important factor that we didn’t discuss previously and we call it the price sensitivity of our customers or the level of importance buyers place on price relative to purchasing their criteria.
-While in upscale and lower rated hotels customers tend to have higher price sensitivity and will choose where they stay depending on the price, in luxury hotels customers are less price sensitive.
+There is an important factor that we didn’t discuss previously.
+We call it the price sensitivity of our customers or the level of importance buyers place on price relative to purchasing their criteria.
+While in upscale and lower-rated hotels, customers tend to have higher price sensitivity.
+They will choose where they stay depending on the price, in luxury hotels customers are less price sensitive.

 The focus has now become on providing the best experience possible and matching guests’ expectations.
 Price becomes an indicator of quality and luxury.

 Based on this, price dynamics shouldn’t be heavily fluctuating but should be rather consistent and in line with the brand it represents.
 For example: you wouldn’t see a Four Seasons selling for 50$ a night, you will think there was a technical problem behind this low price or the hotel is very (very) desperate to sell and there must be something wrong.

 The approach to revenue management explained previously remains the same for luxury hotels however; guests services, creating the best experience and keeping rates consistent with the brands should be in the middle of all your decisions.

 About the author: Thibault Catala is the Managing Director of Catala Consulting , a firm specializing in revenue solutions for hospitality businesses big and small.
 Thibault is a former director of revenue for international hotel chains such as InterContinental Hotels Group in Europe and Four Seasons Hotels & Resorts in Asia.
 He has managed more than 100 millions in hotel annual turnover, and has overseen revenue management operations for multiple large properties.

 Strategic hotel repositioning, revenue management consulting and interim, staff trainings and coaching have been numbered among his works.